-Schedule a complimentary consultation with Aaron Florkowski, M.D. today.
+Schedule a consultation with Aaron Florkowski, M.D. today.
 This extensive evaluation will determine if you are a candidate for the procedure and the success you should expect afterwards.
 If you wear contact lenses you will need to remove them before your evaluation.
 Dr. Florkowski’s staff will let you know how long you need to be out of your lenses when you schedule your appointment.

 During your examination, Dr. Florkowski will:

 • Check corneal health, thickness and intraocular pressure